dwi defense attorney in austin, Tx

 - Faulty or Unreliable Breath Tests – Breath tests are one of the most common ways to measure a person’s blood alcohol concentration.
 However, the test itself is susceptible to a variety of outside influences and therefore it is not necessarily always accurate.
 The test can be influenced by improper administration by the police, instrument malfunction, physiological conditions such as acid re-flux disease or even a person burping before the test.
 Police are required to monitor the accused for 15 minutes prior to administering the test to make sure stomach contents do not affect the test.
 If the police fail to do so, this can invalidate the reading.

 These are only a few of the ways to defend against a DWI charge.
-Contact Martinez & LePendu, Attorneys at Law, experienced Austin Criminal Defense Lawyers to determine the best strategy for you.
+Contact Law Office of Alejandro Martinez, PLLC, an experienced Austin Criminal Defense Lawyer to determine the best strategy for you.